The average company uses more than 100 SaaS applications—and this number is growing by double digit percentages, year over year.

 Enter iPaaS, short for integration platform as a service.
 With an iPaaS, your organization can connect all of your applications.
 This allows your data to move freely between your systems, effectively eliminating the data silo that previously existed.

 This only scratches the surface.
 This guide will walk you through everything you need to know about an iPaaS.
-This includes how it works, its benefits, its drawbacks, and why your organization needs to move beyond an iPaaS and use an enterprise automation platform instead.
+This includes how it works, its benefits, its drawbacks, and why your organization needs to move beyond an iPaaS and use an integration-led automation platform instead.

 What is iPaaS?